JohnBinford/AppleWood-Pointe/readme.md

 [Click here to see the "New Guy" page.](./Collateral/newguy.md)</br>
 #### Recent updates to this website
   - Ralph recently sumitted our Draft Manual and other documentation. </br>
-    Click the Documents below, and then the Download "box" on the right side fo the next page to do so! </br>
+    Click the Documents link (Just Below), and then the Download "box" on the right side fo the next page to do so! </br>
  <a href="https://github.com/JohnBinford/AppleWood-Pointe/blob/main/Documents/Documents.zip" download> Documents </a> </br>
  ( The extra step is a quirk of the FREE web hosting site we are using - Working to streamline! )
   - Dave-P recently offered a few pictures of his major tools, he has a ton that are not pictured as well!
 [Link to Dave's Profile](./CraftsMen/Dave-P/readme.md)